kawu/hhu-dl-materials-2020/context/README.md

 in practice we want to make sure the model generalises well to data unseen during training.
 To this end, we can:
-* Extract the development dataset and encode it using the encoders created on the training set (**Q**: could we just create the encoders on the entire, training+development dataset instead?)
+* Extract the development dataset and encode it using the encoders created on the training set (**Q**: Could we just create the encoders on the entire training+development dataset instead?)
-* Report the accuracy of the model on the develoment set (dev set for short) during training, along the accuracy on the training set
+* Report the accuracy of the model on the develoment set (dev set for short) during training, along with the accuracy on the training set

 **Exercise**: Extract and encode the dev set from the `dev.conllu` file.
 To make encoding work, you may need to modify the `encode_with` function in